-There may be different reasons for issuing a credit note, depending upon the type of business and their dealings.
+There may be different reasons for issuing a credit note, depending on the type of your business and industry.
 Here are some common ones:

 - A credit note is furnished by the supplier when the goods supplied are damaged or when a wrong item is delivered to the buyer.

 - When a seller charges more than the actual price of the goods or services being rendered, he/she issues a memo to reverse the extra sum, which is known as a credit note.

 - A credit note is also issued when the available discount has not been applied at the time of preparation of the invoice.

 - Credit notes are sent to the buyers when the seller wants to cancel a payment pending from the buyer.